tomarrell/React-Express-Skeleton/README.md

 git clone https://github.com/tomarrell/React-Express-Skeleton.git
 ```

 Then install dependencies.
-It is recommended you use Yarn, however NPM will work as well.
+It is recommended you use NPM, however Yarn will work as well.
 ```
 npm i
 ```